 Opioids are an important and necessary component in treating certain pain conditions in certain patients.
 The decision to prescribe an opioid depends on the patient's condition and the provider's ability to do a proper risk assessment with periodic re-evaluation and thoughtful consideration of the risks associated with opioids.
 It is important to ensure that the patient is educated on risks and alternatives.
 The patient's history and medical condition will be critical components of this assessment.

 It is important to know that the Task Force does not recommend the indiscriminate removal or forced tapering of opioids as a treatment option.
 They acknowledged that opioids have the potential to lead to physical dependence and possible opioid use disorder, particularly in certain at-risk populations.
-Risk assessment and periodic re-evaluation and monitoring is required and should be a part of the treatment plan.
+Risk assessment and periodic re-evaluation and monitoring are required and should be a part of the treatment plan.

 - Non-Opioid Treatments May Not Always Be Appropriate